No items found.

 4:00 pm

-Drawing on her background in psychology, Thiems employs free association and a surrealist language to engage with found and antique materials.
+Working across textile sculpture and installation, Thiems creates soft structures that hover between utility and excess, tenderness and restraint.
+Drawing on her background in psychology, the artist employs free association and a surrealist language to engage with found materials and their sensual properties.
 Discarded fabrics, wooden containers, and domestic objects are treated as carriers of memory, shame, and longing.
-Upholstery techniques—learned in her family’s furniture workshop—serve as an inherited vocabulary for the pre-verbal and unconscious.
+Upholstery techniques—learned while growing up in her family’s furniture workshop—serve as an inherited vocabulary for the pre-verbal and unconscious.
 Thiems resists fixed interpretation, allowing sensuality, dream logic, and the grotesque to unfold without explanation.

 German artist Annika Thiems lives and works in London.
 Her work has been presented internationally across visual art and performance contexts, including the Victoria & Albert Museum, Tate Britain, and has recently been featured in The World of Interiors.